assemblee-virtuelle/OntologyDesignConvention/README.md

 We follow the recommendations of [4][4]:
 * All objects, properties and individuals are labeled
 * Provide labels that guarantee human readability and that can be easily matched in free text
-* We also recommend to add comments to provide more complete descriptions of the concepts
+* We also recommend to add comments to provide more complete descriptions of the classes and properties
 * Labels for classes should be as short as possible, self-contained, meaningful, and concise (see [1][1])
 * For properties, use verbal phrases and the addition of the predicate or range of the relation for disambiguation purposes.
-For example *Organization* - hasSiteAt - *Site*.
+For example `(Organization) hasSiteAt (Site)`.
 * The language of the label is given
 * Labels are at least given in English and in the natural language of the developer
-* The traduction of labels in other languages is highly recommended.
+* The traduction of labels in other languages is highly recommended
 * Follow language conventions (e.g. upper case for city names)
 * Use singular form
+* Use the genders corresponding to the classes labels, e.g. `(Personalité) est affiliée à (Organisation)`
 * Include as many labels as useful for the final applications
 * Labeling of similar concepts should be made in a coherent way.
 For instance, use either `chicken` and `beaf` or `chicken meat` and `beaf meat` rather than `chicken` and `beaf meat`.
 * Pitfall 08. **Missing annotations**: This pitfall consists in creating an ontology element and failing to provide human readable annotations attached to it.
 Consequently, ontology elements lack annotation properties that label them (e.g. rdfs:label, lemon:LexicalEntry, skos:prefLabel or skos:altLabel) or that define them (e.g. rdfs:comment or dc:description).
 This pitfall is related to the guidelines provided in [5][5].